snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/monitoring/index.md

 ## Cloudwatch (for enrich-kinesis)

-It's possible to send KCL and KPL metrics to Cloudwatch by adding this section to the config file:
+It's possible to send KCL metrics to Cloudwatch by adding this section to the config file:

 ```json
 "monitoring": {